CPNV-ES-BI/BI_ELIXIR_AWS/README.md

 mix docs --open
 ```

+## Directory structure
+Just like most web applications written in Elixir, this project follows the `directory structure` defined for [Phoenix][phoenix-url].
+[The excellent official documentation](https://hexdocs.pm/phoenix/directory_structure.html) explains in great detail the purpose of each directory.

 ## Debugging
 Since Elixir has excellent debugging tools (thanks to the Erlang ecosystem), I thought I would be interesting to demonstrate how to use the `observer`.
 As you might have noticed, in this video, I am running this project inside a docker container.